Real Medicaid Facts

 Providers could face dire financial situations if Medicaid is cut.

 - Currently, 65% of Colorado community health centers (CHCs) operate with negative margins.
 Several CHCs have begun consolidating clinic sites, closing school-based health center locations, and making layoffs.
-Almost 50% of CMHC patients in Colorado have Medicaid.
+Almost 50% of CHC patients in Colorado have Medicaid.

 - Cutting Medicaid funding will result in CHC closures and make it even more difficult for low-income Coloradans to access health care.